For

 Cahors,

-famous for its mediaeval streets and its unique surviving 14th century
+famous for its medieval streets and its unique surviving 14th century

 bridge, the Pont de Valentré.